 - Input: Open your app, and check each item that Zapier actions added or updated.
 Were they added correctly?
 Is their data in the correct format?

-Using your integration inside Zapier’s core editor is the best way to notice things that might have been overlooked while building your integration.
+Using your integration inside Zapier’s core editor is the best way to notice details that might have been overlooked while building your integration.
 Pay special attention to the fields included in triggers and actions, and any that might be missing.
-Additionally, be sure to double-check copy throughout your integration to make your integration easy for users to incorporate in their Zaps.
+Be sure to double-check all copy to make your integration easy for users to incorporate in their Zaps.

 How to Invite Others to Test New Integrations

-While developing your app integration, invite additional admins from your integration’s Admins page.
-These users will have full access to your app’s visual builder to edit the app details, authentication, triggers, actions, and versions.
+While developing your app integration, invite additional admins from your integration’s Manage Team page.
+These users will have full access to the Platform UI to edit the app details, authentication, triggers, actions, and versions.
 This is the best way to add additional developers to your project.

-Then, from the Monitoring page, you can see every action taken by your integration users with the Zapier platform.
-You can filter by user, see auth and trigger/action events, and see whenever errors occur.
+From the Monitoring page, you’ll then see every action taken by your integration users.
+You can filter by user, see auth and trigger/action events, and see any errors that occur.